Ninjas in popular culture: Modern popular culture

 In modern popular culture, there were three major "ninja booms" in the 20th century, the first two booms largely limited to Japanese popular culture before becoming a global phenomenon with the third boom.
 The first boom was during the 1910s to 1920s, when the Sarutobi Sasuke series of children's novels became popular in Japan; the series depicted its shinobi protagonist as essentially a prototypical superhero, capable of a number of superhuman feats.
 The second "ninja boom" was in the 1960s, with the rise of Japanese ninja films, manga and television shows that became popular in Japan.
 By the mid-1960s, there were numerous popular ninja-themed media produced in Japan and it became popular for Japanese children to wear ninja costumes.
 During this second boom, some of the Japanese ninja-themed media were exported to several international markets such as Australia and Italy, but did not reach North America.
 This was also when ninjas made their first appearance in a Hollywood production, the James Bond film You Only Live Twice (1967), though the film depicted them more as commandos rather than traditional ninjas.
 The third "ninja boom" was in the 1980s.
 It was during this period in the early-to-mid-1980s that ninjas became a global phenomenon.

 In North America, the success of Hong Kong martial arts films such as Bruce Lee's Enter the Dragon (1973) led to mainstream interest in martial arts films from Asian cinema, with American entertainment companies looking for the next "chopsocky" craze from Asia to repeat the success of 1970s kung fu films.
 Ninjutsu drew some American interest in the late 1970s, but was not very popular at the time.
 In 1977, the Japanese arcade game company Kasco released a light gun shooter electro-mechanical game called Ninja Gun, which helped introduce a number of American children to ninjas by the early 1980s.
 Eric Van Lustbader's novel The Ninja was published in 1980 and went on to become a New York Times Best Seller.
-Chuck Norris’ The Octagon also released in 1980, ultimately making 18 million at the box office.
+Chuck Norris' film The Octagon, also released in 1980, made 18 million at the box office.